 Business Profile Optimization

-One of the most important aspects of local SEO is optimizing your Google Business Profile.
+Optimizing your Google Business Profile is one of the most important aspects of local SEO.
 This includes filling out all of the relevant information, such as your business name, address, phone number, hours of operation, and website.

-It’s also important to use local keywords in your profile and to choose the right categories that describe your business.
-By doing so, you can increase your chances of appearing in the map pack – the top three results that appear in local results.
+It’s also important to use local keywords in your profile and choose the right categories to describe your business.
+Doing so can increase your chances of appearing in the map pack – the top three results that appear in local results.

 For example, if you’re a hair salon in Los Angeles, you would want to choose categories like “hair salon,” “beauty salon,” and “day spa” for your Google profile.
-This will help Google understand what your business is all about and improve your chances of appearing in local results for those types of queries.
+This will help Google understand your business and improve your chances of appearing in local results for those types of queries.

 Map Pack: The Treasure Chest of Local Search Results